andreikitaitsev/SymINDy/README.md

 ## Notes

 - _plot_trees_ method requires requires pygraphviz to be installed which is often installed separately.
-This may not be straightforawrd for windows. https://stackoverflow.com/questions/40809758/howto-install-pygraphviz-on-windows-10-64bit
+This may not be straightforward for windows. https://stackoverflow.com/questions/40809758/howto-install-pygraphviz-on-windows-10-64bit
 - _is_time_dependent_ attribute is in a test mode and does not generally work.
 This parameter is only present in _is_time_dependent_ branch and is missing in the _main_ branch